 System Administrator, Windows Server Salary

 Men represent the vast majority of Windows Server System Administrators in the United States.
-People in this role can earn an average of $64K annually nationwide.
-Final cash compensation to Windows Server System Administrators varies from around $43K to approximately $92K; choice pay grades include potential for bonuses and profit sharing as high as $8K and $10K, respectively.
-Earnings for this group are mostly affected by career duration, followed by geography and the individual firm.
-For the most part, Windows Server System Administrators enjoy their work and report high levels of job satisfaction.
-Most enjoy medical while a strong majority get dental coverage.
-Vision coverage is also available to a majority.
-This overview is based on answers to PayScale's salary questionnaire.
+People in this role can earn an average of $64K per year nationwide.
+Total cash compensation for Windows Server System Administrators runs from $43K to $92K depending on bonuses that can occasionally exceed $8K and profit sharing that can reach almost $10K.
+Earnings for this group are mostly affected by career length, followed by the particular city and the particular employer.
+Most Windows Server System Administrators report high levels of job satisfaction.
+Medical benefits are awarded to a large number, and a fair number earn dental coverage.
+The numbers in this rundown were provided by PayScale's salary survey participants.